universityOfCalgary-Moshirpour/Assignment2/README.md

 - Commit and push your java classes in src folder
 - Put the diagram, results, and report as a pdf in a document folder(Put your name and UCID on the first page of the PDF)
 - Don't put zip file in github
+- - Don't put extra folders and files in your github
 - Submit your assignment in github classroom before the deadline (not submitted status is unacceptable).

-# Please pay attention: anything outside of this template will reduce your grade
+## Please pay attention: anything outside of this template will reduce your grade